mortenp1337demo/guardrails/README.md

 # Guardrails

 The purpose of this solution is to implement simple Guardrails to ensure security compliance across the entire GitHub Organization.
-Whenever a repository is created, a Webhook is triggered that which a [Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/) deployed in Azure.
+Whenever a repository is created, a Webhook triggers a [Logic App](https://docs.microsoft.com/en-us/azure/logic-apps/) deployed in Azure.

 The Logic App sets up the following through the GitHub REST API: